psas/reaction-control/README.md

 reaction-control
 ================

-Mathematical models and CAD drawings for a Reaction Control System.
+Mathematical models, controller scripts, test data, and CAD drawings for a Reaction Control System.